 Do you have an older dog?
 If so, you may have noticed that the behavioral patterns of your dog have changed over the year.
-Some such changes are obvious and inevitable due to the aging process (e.g. sleeping more; less tolerant of exercise, etc.).
+Some such changes are obvious and inevitable due to the aging process (e.g. sleeping more, less tolerant of exercise, etc.).

 A normally gentle dog may suddenly turn aggressive as he ages due to changes in his body, such as:

 Some older dogs may show typical signs of separation anxiety (e.g. barking, chewing, eliminating in inappropriate places, etc.) when they are left alone.

 Just like people, some aging dogs tend to wake up in the middle of the night and cannot go back to sleep!
 Instead, they may whine to get attention, or pace through the house.
-Possible reasons include:

 Sometimes a dog that has been properly house-trained will start soiling the house here and there when he gets older.

 Again, treating and managing the underlying physical ailment can solve this problem, so work together with your vet if your aging dog starts having "accidents" around the house.

-The dog may just be suffering from a disorder known as canine cognitive dysfunction (CCD).
+The dog may just be suffering from a disorder known as canine cognitive dysfunction (doggie dementia).
 According to a study, around 60% of dogs 10 years and older has this disorder.

 Common symptoms of CCD include: